-- TSS_NOSERVER.
+- TSS NOSERVER.
 No previous successful call to TSSSession.Connect. - TSS ABORT.
 Pending abort resulting from a user request to stop a suite run.

-If you handle one of these errors and do not log it, TestManager will not be aware of the error and will not log a Fail result for it.
-The script will continue to run, and TestManager could log a Pass result for the script.
+If you handle one of these errors and do not log it, TestManager is not aware of the error and does not log a Fail result for it.
+The script continues to run, and TestManager could log a Pass result for the script.

 The behavior of the random number generator routines is affected by the settings of the Seed and Seed Flags options in a TestManager suite.
-By default, unique seeds are set for each virtual tester, so that each has a different random number sequence.
+By default, TestManager sets unique seeds for each virtual tester, so that each has a different random number sequence.